-Those two words “I’m pregnant” can bring a flood of emotions.
-To someone not trying to conceive, the news of someone else announcing their pregnancy can be a joyous time that is filled with excitement.
-However to someone who is struggling with infertility, these two words can bring a tsunami of emotions that include bitterness, anger, joy, sadness, grief, happiness, resentment, and even hope all in about 60 seconds.
+Those two words, “I’m pregnant,” can bring a flood of emotions.
+To someone not trying to conceive, the news of someone else announcing their pregnancy can be a joyous time filled with excitement.
+However, to someone struggling with infertility, these two words can bring a tsunami of emotions that include bitterness, anger, joy, sadness, grief, happiness, resentment, and even hope, all in about 60 seconds.

-I’m not sure how everyone else feels about how they receive news of such wonderful announcements, but at this stage in the game, text messages are the best way to go for me.
+I’m not sure how everyone else feels about how they receive news of such wonderful announcements, but text messages are the best way to go for me at this stage in the game.
 I am always happy and excited for others because I would never wish month after month of disappointments on anyone…not even my worst enemy.
-But I never know what kind of “emotional state” I will be in that day and I don’t want that awkward moment of me either excusing myself out of the room to go cry (and every one knowing why), or the awkward moment of everyone immediately looking at me for my reaction and thinking…Is she happy?
+But I never know what kind of “emotional state” I will be in that day, and I don’t want that awkward moment of me either excusing myself out of the room to go cry (and everyone knowing why), or the awkward moment of everyone immediately looking at me for my reaction and thinking…Is she happy?
 Will she cry?
 What will she say?
 Is she mad?
-Even when I do express sincere joy over the announcement, I feel as though everyone is thinking that I am being fake.
-Therefore needless to say, I can’t express how grateful I am that when she shared her news, I wasn’t in a room full of other women where I would have to guard my feelings or explain my silence.
+Even when I express sincere joy over the announcement, I feel as though everyone is thinking that I am being fake.
+Therefore, needless to say, I can’t express how grateful I am that when she shared her news, I wasn’t in a room full of other women where I would have to guard my feelings or explain my silence.

 Telling your “fertility-challenged” friend you are pregnant is never easy.
 This is why I have created a list with a few tips that I think will help when “sharing” your news.

 2. Let your “fertility challenged” friend know (if at all possible) when you are trying to conceive.
-I am not really big on surprises and I don’t like news that will cause an emotional “shock”, therefore knowing in advance that a pregnancy announcement might be coming soon the pipeline has been extremely helpful for me in order to cope and deal with whatever emotions I might have in advance.
+I am not really big on surprises.
+I don’t like news that will cause an emotional “shock,” therefore, knowing that a pregnancy announcement might be coming soon, the pipeline has been beneficial for me to cope and deal with whatever emotions I might have in advance.
 The less of a shock, the better.

 5. Give grace (this goes both ways).
-Give grace if the person doesn’t react the way you want them to and let them know it’s okay to cry, be upset, or just not speak.
-Also, forgive them for whatever they do or say and please don’t hold it against them.
-Your friend does want to be happy for you, but it’s normal for their first reaction to be that of heartache.
+Give grace if the person doesn’t react the way you want them to, and let them know it’s okay to cry, be upset, or not speak.
+Also, forgive them for whatever they do or say, and please don’t hold it against them.
+Your friend does want to be happy for you, but it’s normal for their first reaction to being that of heartache.
 This is about her feelings of loss and not because she is unhappy about your pregnancy.
-Giving grace is not just a tip for the person sharing the news, but also for the person receiving the news.
-As “fertility challenged” people, we need to remember that not everyone knows the full extent of what we are going through, so we also need to extend that same grace to them as well, and forgive them for not “understanding” our emotions and struggles.
+Giving grace is not just a tip for the person sharing the news but also for the person receiving the news.
+As “fertility challenged” people, we need to remember that not everyone knows the full extent of what we are going through, so we also need to extend that same forgiving grace to them for not “understanding” our emotions and the struggles we face.